 2 bedrooms house near the huge communal swimming pool of Chokchai Garden 4.

 This is a complicated question to answer.
 Any impact can only be positive with no real downsides; it is merely facilitating people being able to stay for longer.
 Making it easier for people to stay longer than 30-days with a “Visa on Arrival” may have more impact and there is no getting away from the fact that the Thai Baht is so strong it makes the country expensive.
 Anyone, who thinks this will immediately have a significant impact on the number of visitors, maybe disappointed but at least it is a move in the right direction.

 Is Anything Else Proposed?

 Kobsak Pootrakul, the deputy secretary-general to the prime minister, has also suggested that two land borders will be opened 24-hours a day to make exit and entry into the Kingdom easier.
 The two borders are Nong Khai, a border with Laos and Sadao, a border with Malaysia although, in reality, this is unlikely to have much impact on tourists in Pattaya.
 However, the introduction of more VAT refund desks at Suvarnabhumi Airport may encourage tourists to spend more when they are here.
 It won’t increase numbers, but it may increase revenue for local businesses.

-Renting in a new condominium right in the city centre near popular nightlife venues
+New condominium right in the city centre near popular nightlife venues HOT SALE!!